The 5 Stages of the Mobile App Development Workflow

 - Keep your workflow flexible.
 Sometimes, you need to pivot.
 Just adapt your roadmap; don’t ditch it entirely.

 In conclusion, understanding the app development workflow is not just about having a set plan.
-It's about ensuring every team member is on the same page and maximising the chances of your app being a success.
+It’s about ensuring every team member is on the same page and maximising the chances that your app will succeed.

 You wouldn’t want to build a treehouse without a blueprint; the same goes for your app.
 Embrace this structured methodology, and watch your ideas come to life!